-High Desert Homeless Services, Inc. HDHS is a local, private, non-profit 501(c) (3) organization that has been assisting homeless persons since June 1988.
-The mission of HDHS is to assist residents of the Victor Valley and High Desert area of San Bernardino County who have been displaced from long-term housing due to natural disaster or loss of income, and to assist non-residents by providing short-term emergency shelter.
-HDHS provides a safe, structured living environment for those individuals and families who are willing to work toward regaining their independence, and obtain stable housing.
+High Desert Homeless Services, Inc. HDHS is a local, private, non-profit 501(c)3 organization that has been assisting homeless men, women, and children since June 1988.
+Our mission is to assist residents of San Bernardino County who have been displaced from long-term housing due to natural disaster or loss of income and empower homeless men, women and children by providing the necessary skills to become self-sufficient.
+HDHS provides a safe, structured living environment for those individuals and families who are willing to work toward regaining their independence, to obtain stable housing.
 This includes providing 24-hour residential services to a maximum of 55 people at one time, for up to 90 days, with a possible 30-day extension in extenuating circumstances.

-HDHS's main goal or outcome objective is for our shelter clients to become independent, financially stable, and self-sufficient.
+HDHS's main goal or our outcome objective is for our shelter clients to become independent, financially stable, and self-sufficient.
 Each individual and family, through following the prescribed plan of action, will achieve success.
-During the time these individuals are in shelter, The program assists them by reinforcing and modeling, structured living, helping in individual goal setting and follow through, supplying individual needs (i.e. interview clothing, toiletries, etc.), while providing a safe living environment for them.
+During the time these individuals are in shelter, the program assists them by reinforcing and modeling, structured living, helping in individual goal setting and follow through, supplying individual needs (i.e. interview clothing, toiletries, etc.), while providing a safe living environment for them.
 This is to give them freedom from worry about basic necessities and release to them the opportunity to seek employment and stable housing.
 The clients responsibility is to take advantage of all the programs the shelter has to offer and work toward their goal of independence.

 We have also been able to offer a variety of classes to our adult residents including GED preparation, computer literacy, job skills, and life skills classes, whenever a teacher is available.
 This has enabled our clients to be better prepared when they do begin to search for permanent employment and housing.
 We currently have a success rate of 85-90% in clients who obtain income and 60-70% who obtain stable housing upon exiting our program.

-The purpose of these presentations is to provide the community with information in order for them to understand the scope and problems of the homeless in their community.
+These presentations are made to educate the community about the homeless issue in our area, the services our agency provides and the assistance we need to help improve these services and work toward alleviation of homelessness.The purpose of these presentations is to provide the community with information in order for them to understand the scope of the homelessness in their community.
 Through education come solutions.
 Through increased community awareness and participation, the participants in our program will receive increased benefits and assistance in successfully bringing order back to their lives.